Hiring a temporary foreign worker

-The federal departments of Citizenship and Immigration Canada (CIC) and Employment and Social Development Canada (ESDC) play a major role in the process of hiring temporary workers.
-They’ll decide if hiring the worker supports economic growth in Canada, and determine whether or not they’re eligible for a work permit.
+The federal departments of Citizenship and Immigration Canada (CIC), and Employment and Social Development Canada (ESDC), play a major role in the process of hiring temporary workers.
+They will decide if hiring a worker supports economic growth in Canada, and determine whether or not the candidate is eligible for a work permit.

 There are generally four steps involved in hiring a temporary foreign worker.
 These will vary depending on the job offer, and the worker’s country of citizenship and last permanent residence.